-A keen observer of politics, emotions and social movements, the study of human nature and cultures is at the center of Sari’s work.
-In his installations, he transforms personal and collective mythology into completely fictional, theatrical and cinematographic scenes based on the psychoanalytic interpretation of man and his symbols.
-He creates a universe with a multitude of narratives, usually in the form of sculpture, but sometimes also as video projections.
-By means of materials found on the street, he undertakes a sublimation of reality.
-The transfer of his observations into materials includes certain ceremonial rituals in the production process.
-Sometimes, these consist of a silent act of putting together, other times they take on the form of a silent confession.
+A keen observer of politics, emotions and social movements, the study of human nature and cultures is at the centre of Sari’s work.
+In their installations, they transform personal and collective mythology into completely fictional, theatrical and cinematographic scenes based on the psychoanalytic interpretation of human and their symbols.
+They create a universe with a multitude of narratives, usually in the form of sculpture, but sometimes also as video projections.
+By means of materials found on the street, they undertakes a sublimation of reality.
+The transfer of their observations into materials includes certain ceremonial rituals in the production process.
 With the language of poetic symbols, the sculptures tell a story and draw parallels of communication between the conscious and the collective subconscious.
 Sari combines rational scientific research with metaphysical methods.
-His work focuses on current events and action based on his multidisciplinary background and artistic vision.
+Their work focuses on current events and action based on their multidisciplinary background and artistic vision.